USPhysicsTeam/2022-future-circular-collider/README.md

 # The Future Circular Collider

-_The Future Circular Collider_ is a simulated lab experiment designed for the 2022 U.S. Physics Team training camp.
+_The Future Circular Collider_ is a simulated lab experiment authored for the 2022 U.S. Physics Team training camp.
 This repository contains the source code for the (command-line) programs used to run the simulation.

 - [Where do I download the program?](#where-do-i-download-the-program)
   - [Technical details on CPU architecture](#technical-details-on-cpu-architecture)